Sardinia, Ohio: History

 Sardinia was laid out in 1833.
 The village's name is derived from a methodist hymnal popular during the 1840's.
 Historically, Sardinia was a post village of Brown County, in Washington township, established in 1830, situated on the east fork of White Oak Creek, 12 mi north-east of Georgetown, and 44 mi east of Cincinnati.
 In 1860, Sardinia's population was 200 and Washington Township had a population of 1,300.
 It was a station on the Cincinnati & Eastern Railroad, today the Cincinnati Eastern Railroad (CCET).

 Geography

 Sardinia is located mostly in Washington Township in Brown County, and partly in Clay Township in southwestern Highland County.

 According to the United States Census Bureau, the village has a total area of 1.24 sqmi, all land.

 Demographics

+Sardinia first appeared on the 1850 U.S. Census with a recorded population of 198.